YakDriver/smarterr/docs/api.md

 ---

-## Reserved Template Names
+## Reserved template names

-smarterr uses special template names in your config to control where output goes:
+smarterr uses special template names in your Config to control where output goes:

 - `error_summary`: Rendered to the diagnostics summary (the main error message users see).
 - `error_detail`: Rendered to the diagnostics detail (the expanded/collapsed error details).
+- `diagnostic_summary`: Rendered to the diagnostics summary (the main error message users see).
+- `diagnostic_detail`: Rendered to the diagnostics detail (the expanded/collapsed error details).
-- `log_error`, `log_warn`, `log_info`: Rendered to the user-facing logger (e.g., tflog or Go log) at the corresponding level.
+- `log_error`, `log_warn`, `log_info`: Rendered to the user-facing logger (for example, tflog or Go log) at the corresponding level.

+> **Note:** smarterr outputs diagnostics.
+The template name refers to the input type (error vs. diagnostic).

-You reference these templates by name in your config. smarterr will automatically use them when you call `Append` or `AddError`.
+You reference these templates by name in your Config. smarterr will automatically use them when you call `Append`, `AddError`, and `EnrichAppend`.

-### Example: API Call + Config
+### Example Config and call

 **Go code:**